 An Epidemic of Autoimmune Disease

 Many people do not know just how many common conditions that we hear about every day are actually autoimmune in nature.
-Some common conditions that fall into the autoimmune category are lupus, M.S., Crohn’s Disease, Hashimoto’s thyroiditis, fibromyalgia, rheumatoid arthritis, and Type II Diabetes.
+That includes psoriasis, lupus, M.S., Crohn’s Disease, Hashimoto’s thyroiditis, fibromyalgia, rheumatoid arthritis, Behcet’s, Celiac, and Type I Diabetes.
 Some studies have demonstrated that brain-related conditions such as Alzheimer’s disease and autism can have autoimmune antibodies involved as well.

 Another thing that most people don’t realize is that there IS a way out of the downward spiral that is autoimmunity.
 This is a good thing because the research also confirms that having autoimmunity, as well as taking the pharmaceutical treatments for autoimmunity, increase the possibility of other conditions, including cancer and infections.